Version: 2022.3

 Editor Font Select which font to display in the Unity Editor.
 The default font is Inter.

-Enable Alpha Numeric Sorting Enable this setting to display a button in the top-right corner of the Hierarchy window, which toggles between Transform sort (the default) and Alphanumeric sort.
+Enable Alpha Numeric Sorting Display a button in the top-right corner of the Hierarchy window, which toggles between Transform sort (the default) and Alphanumeric sort.

 Interaction Mode Specifies how long the Editor can idle before it updates.
 After one frame finishes, the Editor waits up to the specified amount of time before the next frame begins.